qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

-  LGUI on base layer._ AltGr or Compose seemed difficult to configure / use _hence accented and unicode layers._ For use with 3D editing _hence a delete on base layer, Control, Alt, Shift on left edge and quick toggle access to `_PAD,` on left shift for faster modifiers and tab key._ Some input fields used have a text maximum, without showing a character or word count, _hence text size counting._
+  LGUI on base layer._ AltGr or Compose seemed difficult to configure / use _hence accented and unicode layers._ For use with 3D editing _hence a delete on base layer, Control, Alt, Shift on left edge and quick toggle access to `_PAD` or `_MOV` on left shift for faster modifiers and tab key._ Some input fields used have a text maximum, without showing a character or word count, _hence text size counting._

 Todo